Floor Tiling Cost Guide 2025: How Much Does Tiling Cost?

 Removing old floor tiles is quite a complicated job that can take a while to complete, especially if the room you’re renovating is quite large.
 In some cases, it can take days to completely remove all of the tiles and grout ready for new flooring.

-A contractor will usually charge somewhere between £15-£20 per hour to remove your old floor tiles; however, this may be a little bit more in the London area.
-The length of time that it takes to remove your old floor tiles will depend on the size of the room and the difficulty of the job.
+A contractor will usually charge somewhere between £15 to £20 per hour to remove your old floor tiles.
+However, this may be a little bit more in the London area.
+The length of time it takes to remove your old floor tiles will depend on the size of the room and the job's difficulty.

 There are a few things you will need to consider before hiring someone to install a new wet room for you.
 Below is a list of some of the main things that you should consider when looking for the right contractor for the job: